-Gregory has over 25 years’ experience in connection with the administration, operation and taxation of pension plans and with respect to legislation governing taxation and administration of plans.
-In addition, he as broad experience with respect to the treatment of plans on purchase or sale of a business and corporate reorganizations (including CCAA) and provides advice as to entitlement to use of surplus assets.
+Greg has over 30 years’ experience in connection with the administration, operation and taxation of pension plans and with respect to legislation governing taxation and administration of other benefit plans.
+In addition, he has broad experience with respect to the treatment of plans on purchase or sale of a business and corporate reorganizations (including CCAA) and provides advice as to entitlement to use of surplus assets.

-Gregory has been involved in many of the leading pension and benefits matters of the past 25 years including the first decisions relating to contested partial wind ups of pension plans and the deemed trust provisions of the Pensions Benefits Act (Ontario).
-He acted as lead pension counsel for Algoma Steel in its pension restructuring under CCAA in 2001 and has participated in a number of other restructurings (most recently Chrysler Canada Inc.) with key benefits issues.
-He worked on the first Employee Life and Health Trust to be established in Canada.
+Greg has been involved in many of the leading pension and benefits matters of the past 30 years including the first decisions relating to contested partial wind ups of pension plans and the deemed trust provisions of the Pensions Benefits Act (Ontario), some of the earliest and largest pension restructuring insolvencies, the first Employee Life and Health Trust in Canada among them.
 Gregory frequently acts on pension investment matters for the largest pension plans in Canada and has a particular expertise in dealing with public sector pension plans, including structuring of investments and debt offerings.

-Prior to joining McCarthy Tétrault, he worked for the Pensions Commission of Ontario ("PCO") (predecessor to the Financial Services Commission of Ontario ("FSCO")) in its policy branch and for an international pension consulting firm.
-Gregory has acted as special advisor to the PCO in respect of pension reform matters.
+Prior to joining McCarthy Tétrault, he worked for the Pension Commission of Ontario ("PCO") (predecessor to the Financial Services Regulatory Authority of Ontario (“FSRA”)) in its policy branch and for an international pension consulting firm.
+Greg has served in several legal or other advisory volunteer roles at the Ontario pension regulator.